 Thomas "Ira" Gribble was born on Oct.
 5, 1875 in Redstone Township near Uniontown, Fayette County, PA, the son of James and Susan (Murdock) Gribble.

-Ira married Elizabeth "Lizzie" T. Keefer (1871-1960), the daughter of Charles W. and Minerva (Keffer) Keefer of Dunbar, Fayette County.
-They were wed on Feb.
-7, 1896, when both were age 19.
+On Feb.
+7, 1896, when both were age 19, Ira was joined in the holy bonds of wedlock with Elizabeth "Lizzie" T. Keefer (1871-1960), the daughter of Charles W. and Minerva (Keffer) Keefer of Dunbar, Fayette County.
 Because Lizzie was underage at the time, her mother had to provide her consent to the union.
 Rev. H.F.
 King officiated.

-They had eight children -- Homer L. Gribble, Frances E. Hertzog Hennesey, Rebecca Swogger, William E. Gribble, Hildred "Hilda" Freeman, Alice Bennett, Georgianna Santemyre and Thomas Ira Gribble Jr.
+The couple went on to bear eight children -- Homer L. Gribble, Frances E. Hertzog Hennesey, Rebecca Swogger, William E. Gribble, Hildred Minerva "Hilda" Freeman, Alice Bennett, Georgianna Santemyre and Thomas Ira Gribble Jr.

 The federal census of 1910 shows Ira and Lizzie making their home along the New Salem Road near Haddenville in Menallen Township, Fayette County, with Ira laboring on his own dairy farm.
 Living next door was Ira's brother Edward and family, also working on their own farm.
 Haddenville was a small community along U.S. Route 40, with an Amoco service station owned by C.F.
 Olm and furnished cottages for tourists.